NIKE Inc. (NKE) and the Battle of Fundamentals vs. Technicals

 Is It Worth Investing in NIKE Inc. (NYSE :NKE) Right Now?

-NIKE Inc. (NYSE:NKE) scored a price-to-earnings ratio above its average ratio, recording 73.31 x from its present earnings ratio.
-Plus, the 36-month beta value for NKE is at 0.81.
-Opinions of the stock are interesting as 25 analysts out of 33 who provided ratings for NIKE Inc. declared the stock was a “buy,” while 3 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”
+NIKE Inc. (NYSE:NKE) scored a price-to-earnings ratio above its average ratio, recording 74.34 x from its present earnings ratio.
+Plus, the 36-month beta value for NKE is at 0.82.

-The average price from analysts is $146.84, which is $19.94 above the current price.
-NKE currently public float of 1.25B and currently shorts hold a 0.75% ratio of that float.
-Today, the average trading volume of NKE was 6.56M shares.
+NKE currently public float of 1.25B and currently shorts hold a 1.04% ratio of that float.
+Today, the average trading volume of NKE was 6.58M shares.

 NKE’s Market Performance